Twilight Of The Giants

 For Lawrence J. Cawley, a 1957 mechanical engineering graduate of Fenn College of Engineering, the memory of working on the Huletts as a college student remained with him throughout his successful careers as president of the Clevite and Kaydon Corporations.
 Shortly before his death he made a $27,000 gift targeted for the student design of a working model of a Hulett ore unloader.
 In his words, “My hope is that students will value the engineering marvels of the past while making a positive difference in their community.”

 The mechanical design of the model was based on original drawings and completed as a senior design project by mechanical engineering students Tim Girardi, Bill Havelka, Mike Cugini, Brian Engelking, and Matt Milcevich under the supervision of Dr. Majid Rashidi and Dr. Paul Bellini.
-The electrical controls and touch-screen interface were designed by electrical engineering students Rick Rarick and George Thomas under the supervision of Dr. Daniel Simon.
-The machining and assembly was performed by Dave Epperly, the machinist/model-maker for the College of Engineering..
+The electrical controls and touch-screen interface were designed by students Chunming Yang and Richard Rarick in the Department of Electrical and Computer Engineering under the supervision of Dr. Daniel Simon.
+The machining and assembly was performed by Dave Epperly, the machinist/model-maker for the College of Engineering.

 Of the 75 Huletts that were built, only two remain in operation in Chicago.
 Of the original four in Cleveland, two have been consumed in the very blast-furnaces they helped to create, while the other two fallen giants lie dismantled and rusting in tall weeds on Whiskey Island.
 In the vision of Lawrence Cawley and the particpants in the Hulett Project in the College of Engineering, this twilight of the Hulett ore unloaders can be the dawning of new inspiration for the next generation of engineering students at Cleveland State University.

-The model is now in the lobby of Stilwell Hall on the Cleveland Stste University campus.
-For more information on the preservation efforts of the Huletts, visit:
+The model is on display in the lobby of Fenn Hall at Cleveland State University For more information on the preservation efforts of the Huletts, visit: